At first, lets have a look at some images of the drama suffered by the French. That day was to be a day of Glory for the Allies.

 The card icons seen on my army roster sheets were needed for an alternative method of turn sequence, that I borrowed from another rule set.
 Testwise, we dropped the alternate turn sequence of V&B but instead adopted a card driven sequence.
 Each division was allocated a game card, Hearts for the French and Spades for the Allies.
 The sequence of turns became entirely random in the event.
 It was real good fun, but will need more fine-tuning.
 I guess we had too many cards in the game.
 Any concerted action by neighbouring divisions became entirely impossible.
 It created a lot of Fog Of War.

+General Rougé's 3rd centre division gives it a try and prepares to attack, only to be completely shattered about two turns later.
 All the while French light troops – my Volontaires de Clermont – skirmished along the Werbe Stream on the French right while awaiting the arrival of Lusace's Corps de Reserve.
 They had some heavy cavalry in support – just to play it save.

 Close view of the gallant Hessian hussars which was all needed to keep those Clermont Volontaires in due distance.